 Ice sheets as archives of past climate change.
 Ice core records.

 Control of sea-level by glaciers.
 The glacio-eustatic mechanism, glacio-hydro-isostasy, ice-water gravitational attraction.

 High latitude physical oceanography: the generation of deep-cold, bottom water masses (NADW, AABW) and their influence on Northern Atlantic, Southern Ocean and the general circulation of the oceans.
 The circulation of the Southern, Arctic and North Atlantic oceans.

 Terrestrial ice in the ocean: ice shelves, ice tongues, icebergs and their role in deposition and sediment reworking.
 Tidewater glaciers and fjords.
 Grounding line fans, glacial debris flows, trough mouth fans, slumps and slides.
 Glacial geology of the Polar North Atlantic.
 Icebergs and iceberg scour.
 Ecology and palaeoecology of glacimarine environments.
 Criteria used to identify glacimarine environments.
 Ice-rafted detritus in deep marine sediments.

-The module will embed 1. a Field Excursion to Snowdonia and the Llyn Peninsula to examine glacigenic landforms and sediments, and 2. desk-top study related to ice-ocean interactions and IPCC (Intergovernmental Panel on Climate Change) 2013, and the writing of a popular scientific text about a glaciological topic.
+The module will embed 1. a Field Excursion to Snowdonia (virtually in 2020/2021) to examine glacigenic landforms, 2. desk-top study related to ice-ocean interactions and IPCC (Intergovernmental Panel on Climate Change) 2013, and the writing of a popular scientific text about a glaciological topic.